tinbao/friendAR-FrontEnd/README.md

 ##### Prerequisite Installs

-* Android Studio 2.3.3 (Android Studio will install all below, otherwise please install these)
+* Android Studio 2.3.3 (Android Studio will install all below, otherwise please install these), alternatively these can be installed through [gradle](https://gradle.org/).

   * JUnit 4.12
   * Volley 1.0.19